Here is the transcript of our Facebook Live on Thursday 16th April to help our community of migrant domestic workers go through COVID-19 challenges.

 Marites: Many domestic workers are not allowed to take their day off.
 My advice is to talk to your employers nicely.
 We need to accept their opinion about the situation but remind them of our rights as domestic workers.
 Remind them that we are also human beings and we need to rest just like them.
 We need to rest in order for us to be happy because if we are not happy we cannot serve their family well.
 We need to be physically and emotionally rested.

-What we’ve heard a lot since Covid-19 started is that people in general found out that they all have a very different definition of what common sense is.
-It can frustrating because not everyone thinks the same way.
+What we’ve heard a lot since COVID-19 started is that people, in general, found out that they all have a very different definition of what common sense is.
+It can be frustrating because not everyone thinks the same way.